MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 :::tip

-Follow the prompts in your terminal, log into your GitHub account, and authorize the requested permissions.
+Follow the terminal prompts to log into GitHub and authorize Polykey to access your information.

 :::